 Corticosteroids have an anti-inflammatory action, and are used to reduce the pain, swelling, redness and heat in the affected

-bedtime, they produce an improvement in the joint stiffness and other symptoms usually experienced upon wakening.
+taken at bedtime, they produce an improvement in the joint stiffness and other symptoms usually experienced upon wakening.

 Your doctor, however, may prescribe LODOTRA® modified release tablets for another purpose.